Overview of the Medical Degree

 Educational objectives

-i. necessary knowledge of basic sciences
+i.
+Thorough knowledge of basic sciences

-ii. basic clinical skills of Medicine.
+ii.
+Proficiency in fundamental clinical skills of Medicine

 12